2021 • 4 • 26

 - There’s a waiting area when you enter.
 You might be asked to wait there while your table is getting sanitized.
 You can use this idle time to look around or check out the menu and decide what your orders will be.

 - Follow the staff who will take you to your table.
 Take a seat and finalize your order.
 A waiter will immediately approach you for your orders.
 There is a physical menu too.
 You can ask for that if you are not too keen on scrolling through your mobile screen for your order.

 Where is the best spot?

-Near the huge windows or the veranda.
-However, the windows have protective screens to prevent bugs and insects from entering the dining area.
-The vegetation and foliage are also lush, so the view might be obstructed.
+Breakfast at Antonio’s has both an alfresco dining area and an indoor dining area.
+If you want to dine and commune with nature, the garden alfresco area is the best spot for you.
+But if you prefer dining inside yet still want to view the outdoors, the spots near the huge windows or the veranda are recommended.
+Note that the windows have protective screens to prevent bugs and insects from entering the dining area and the vegetation and foliage are also lush, so the view might be obstructed.